Cloud-Architects/cloudiscovery/README.md

 1.  `aws:cloudformation:stack-name` - Stack name
 2.  `aws:cloudformation:stack-id` - Stack id
 3.  `aws:cloudformation:logical-id` - Logical id defined in CF template

+### Limits usage

+AWS has a default quota to all services.
+At the first time that you create an account, AWS apply this default quota to all services.
+You can ask to increase the quota value of a certain service via ticket and this script will detect this.

 ### Using a Docker container